g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 3.1.0 =
+* an important feature (front-end file browser) has been added in professional version 3.1.0
+* added port number support for uploads using ftp mode
+* corrected bug that was not showing correctly in file browser files that were uploaded using ftp mode
+* eliminated confirmbox warning showing in page when website's DEBUG mode is ON
+* eliminated warning: "Invalid argument supplied for foreach() in ...plugins/wordpress-file-upload-pro/lib/wfu_admin.php on line 384"
+* eliminated warning: "Notice: Undefined index: postmethod in /var/www/wordpress/wp-content/plugins/wordpress-file-upload-pro/lib/wfu_functions.php on line 1348"
+* eliminated warnings in plugin's settings in Dashboard

 = 3.0.0 =
 * major version number has advanced because an important feature has been added in Pro version (logged users can browse their uploaded files through their Dashboard)